Technical Aspects of Cloning

 Nuclear transfer is not a new technique.
 It was first used in 1952 to study early development in frogs and in the 1980's the technique was used to clone cattle and sheep using cells taken directly from early embryos.
 In 1995, Ian Wilmut, Keith Campbell and colleagues created live lambs, Megan and Morag, from embryo derived cells that had been cultured in the laboratory for several weeks.
 This was the first time live animals had been derived from cultured cells and their success opened up the possibility of introducing much more precise genetic modifications into farm animals.

 In 1996, Roslin Institute and collaborators PPL Therapeutics created Dolly, the first animal cloned from a cell taken from an adult animal.
 The announcement of her birth in February 1997 started the current fascination in all things cloned.
-Until then, almost all biologists thought that the cells in our bodies were fixed in their roles: the creation of Dolly from a mammary gland cell of a six year old sheep showed this was not the case and the achievement was voted Science Breakthrough of the Year at the end of 1997.
+This was the first time live sheep had been derived from cultured cells and their success opened up the possibility of introducing much more precise genetic modifications into farm animals.

 Limitations of Nuclear Transfer